NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

 </pre>
 -->

-<p>Remember that the language does not proceed by default step by step &ndash; instead the reader (human or computer) should follow down the nested contract definitions as they expand, and look at events in <strong>when</strong> statements to see what they trigger.
-Explicit step by step calendar schedules can be built using <strong>for</strong>, <strong>then</strong>, and calendar events.</p>
+Remember that the language does not proceed by default step by step &ndash; instead the reader (human or computer) should follow down the nested contract definitions as they expand, and look at events in **when** statements to see what they trigger.
+Explicit step by step calendar schedules can be built using **for**, **then**, and calendar events.

-<p>Here's an example that uses such explicit steps.
-A <em>bond</em> makes a sequence of fixed payments, called <em>coupons</em>, on a regular schedule, and then makes a final payment, the <em>principal</em>.
+Here's an example that uses such explicit steps.
+A _bond_ makes a sequence of fixed payments, called _coupons_, on a regular schedule, and then makes a final payment, the _principal_.
 We don't show here the details of the schedule itself, but in general a schedule could be defined to be any kind of temporal sequence &ndash; we could pay out coupons on the last day of every month, on every Japanese holiday, according to the computation of Easter (don't laugh &ndash; schedulers of medieval fairs had to face this problem), or however we choose.
-When implemented the calendar events and schedule iterator will contain a very thorough implementation that solves many of the nasty calendar problems that often appear in transaction processing systems.</p>
+When implemented the calendar events and schedule iterator will contain a very thorough implementation that solves many of the nasty calendar problems that often appear in transaction processing systems.

-<p><strong>for</strong> iterates through the events in the schedule one by one, with the nested <strong>when</strong> handling them.
-When it appears after a <strong>for</strong> clause, a <strong>then</strong> advances the iterator one more step.</p>
+**for** iterates through the events in the schedule one by one, with the nested **when** handling them.
+When it appears after a **for** clause, a **then** advances the iterator one more step.

 <pre>
 bond(coupon, principal, schedule) =